RECOVER FASTER, STRONGER, AND FULL OF ENERGY

 1. Reducing Inflammation

 Lipoedema tissue is chronically inflamed.
-PBMT has been shown in many conditions to down-regulate pro-inflammatory cytokines, increase anti-inflammatory mediators and to reduce oxidative stress
+PBMT has been shown in many conditions to down-regulate pro-inflammatory cytokines, increase anti-inflammatory mediators and to reduce oxidative stress.
+This can help decrease tissue tenderness and slow progression-related inflammation.

 1. Improving Lymphatic Flow